Lefraudeur/MinHookDisabler/README.md

 # MinHook disabler

 A small external program that will attempt to detect and disable MinHook hooks in a process.
-Could be useful to disable some protections.
+<br/>Could be useful to disable some protections.
-For example, some anticheats hook the LoadLibrary function.
+<br/>For example, some anticheats hook the LoadLibrary function.

 #### How it works:
 For each .text section of each module loaded into the target process: